-Recognising that there are limits to the cost increases a business can absorb in a short period of time, this policy seeks to provide clarity on the long-term trajectory for the minimum wage.
-This will reduce the potential impact on consumer prices and give businesses the opportunity to plan for operational changes, reduce headcount through attrition rather than redundancies and/or make investments in technology and training.
+Recognising that there are limits to the cost increases a business can absorb in a short period of time, this policy seeks to provide clarity on the long-term trajectory for the Minimum Wage.
+This will reduce the potential impact on consumer prices and give businesses the opportunity to plan for operational changes, reduce headcount through resignations and retirements rather than redundancies and/or make investments in technology and training.